2001 A Space Odyssey Treasury adapted by Jack Kirby

 Paleo: Tales of the Late Cretaceous #6 by Jim Lawson

 We have the collected TPB but that bad boy won’t fit on the scanner either – not without trashing the binding.
 We like #6 the best because it features an amazingly rendered dragonfly, and we like dragonflies a lot.
 It also has an interesting theme about the dragonfly’s masterful adaptation as a top predator in the insect world, versus his relative insignificance on the macro level of the dinosaurs.
 His struggle in the sap of a tree is epic in scale, though tiny in comparison – which may say something about our own lives.
 Brilliant!
 Here’s a dragonfly drawing Jim Lawson made for his wife.
-Check out his blog at http://boxburning.blogspot.com/ or his follow up to Paleo, the web-comic Loner.
+UPDATE: Since our original posting, Jim has made his archive of Paleo comics available at http://paleo.jimlawsonart.com/.
+Special thanks to Colin and Jim for help completing our Paleo collection in single issue form!

 Alien Legion Vol. 2 #13 by Dixon and Stroman.